 Like any other SEO, it’s important to ensure your on-page content is in line with your local market.
 Include your business NAP on the contact us and about us pages.
 If you have multiple locations, it’s recommended to put all the addresses and information on the same page.

 Google is taking social signals more seriously each year.
 A high Google+ authority, a large follower count on Twitter, and a lot of fans on Facebook shows Google that your business is an established brand with a following.
 Be sure to regularly post interesting content and market your business’ social media pages to grow your exposure.
 Be sure to steer clear of purchasing fake followers and fans.

 Arguably the trickiest part of local SEO (and SEO in general) is getting high-quality links pointing to your website.
 Google & the other search engines treat backlinks from high-quality, authoritative sites as a vote for your website.
 The more votes you have, the easier it becomes to rank for your keywords.
 The best way to gain natural backlinks is to participate in community events and get your site and business information listed on local websites.
 There are more advanced methods of reaching out to other sites, but the specifics are outside the scope of this article.

 If all of this seems a bit overwhelming, you’re not alone.
 There are many factors that come into play, and we barely scratched the surface.
 If you’re wanting to boost your website’s rankings for local searches, give us a call today to discuss your needs… we’d love to help!
-If you’d like to read more about our SEO services, please visit our SEO page.
+If you’d like to read more about our search engine optimizations services in San Marcos TX, please visit our SEO page.
 Be sure to act quickly, as we only take one client in each industry per city in order to avoid any conflict of interest.